marianmeres/fsm/API.md

 ### `Logger`

-Logger interface compatible with console and `@marianmeres/clog`.
+Logger interface from `@marianmeres/clog`.
+The FSM imports and uses the `Logger` type directly from that package.

 ```typescript
 interface Logger {